JVNY Banner top

 David Roberts, violin

-Violinist David Roberts is a student of Arik Braude, with whom he has been studying since 2005.
-He is presently in the Honors Program of the Mannes College of Music Preparatory Division and is concertmaster of the Mannes prep Philharmonic Orchestra.
+Violinist David Roberts will be a junior in Harvard as of this fall 2014.
+He grew up in New York City where he attended the Collegiate School.
+David studied with Arik Braude at Mannes Prep from 2005 until his freshman year in Harvard.
+There he was in the Honors Program and acted as concertmaster of the Mannes prep Philharmonic Orchestra.
 David is the winner of several competitions, including the 2008 Mannes Prep Concerto Compeition.
 In addition, he won the Grand Prize in the 2011 Wagner College Young Musicians' Competition, second place in the 2010 New York State Music Teachers Association Competition, and was a finalist in both the 2010 Greenwich Village Orchestra Concerto Competition and the 2011 NYCP Young Artists' Competition.
 He has been a featured soloist with the New York Piano Society, the Mannes Philharmonic Orchestra, the Ambler Symphony Orchestra, where he was a recipient of the 2010 Elmer & Louise Menges Scholarship Award, and the Bard Music Festival of the Hamptons (NY).
 David has recorded unaccompanied violin music for an international podcast of Ellery Queen Mystery Magazine.
 His piano trio at Mannes Prep was selected to participate in a chamber music master class taught by the ETHEL string quartet.
 David is the fiddler with The Stately Gentlemen, a bluegrass band in New York City.
-He has attended the Interlochen Center for the Arts (Michigan) and has been a student at the Green Mountain Chamber Music Festival (VT) since 2006.
-David attends the Collegiate School in New York City and his YouTube channel is noxrubbish.
-David has been a member of JVNY since 2007
+He has attended the Interlochen Center for the Arts (Michigan) and participated in the Green Mountain Chamber Music Festival (VT) from 2006 to 2012.
+His YouTube channel is noxrubbish.
+David has been a member of JVNY since 2007.

 .